BorisMarin8004/LocaMap-backend-challenge/Challenge-Guidelines.md

 - Link to your resume or public profile.
 - Link to to the hosted application where applicable.

+# Back-end

+We believe there is no one-size-fits-all technology.
+Good engineering is about using the right tool for the right job, and constantly learning about them.
+Therefore, feel free to mention in your README how much experience you have with the technical stack you choose, we will take note of that when reviewing your challenge.

+Here are some technologies we are more familiar with:

+Python
+JavaScript
+Ruby
+Go
+Java

+You are also free to use any web framework.
+If you choose to use a framework that results in boilerplate code in the repository, please detail in your README which code was written by you (as opposed to generated code).

 ## How will your code be reviewed?

 The goal of this code sample is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.